shiftlayer-llc/brainplay-subnet/README.md

 cp .env.example .env
 ```

-### Configuring OpenAI Key
+### Configuring OpenAI and wandb keys

-Add your OpenAI API key to the `.env` file before running validators or miners:
+Add your OpenAI API key (both validator and miner) and wandb key (validator only) to the `.env` file before running validators or miners:

 ```env
 OPENAI_KEY=sk-your-key-here